-This is Part Three of SPIN’s November 1985 cover story on Bruce Springsteen.
-(Check out the others, by Tama Janowitz, Glenn O’Brien, and Amiri Baraka, respectively.)
+This is Part Three of SPIN’s November 1985 cover story, “The Meaning of Bruce,” wherein we asked seven writers to consider the Springsteen phenomenon.
+(Check out the other essays, by Tama Janowitz, Glenn O’Brien, Amiri Baraka, Rich Stim, Scott Cohen, and Eric King, respectively.)

 Bruce, uh, Springsteen?
 The youth-demographic Wayne Newton/Bette Midler?
 In this mag as opposed, you know, to that other one?
 Is he even an issue anymore?
 (Don’t tell me he’s on the cover — I’ll find out soon enough.)